-- The curling club represented by the team must be a member in good standing of a Provincial/Territorial curling association.
-The players of any club champion team must be members in good standing of the curling club.
-Any player can be a member of more than one curling club, but shall declare one “home club” for this competition.
+- The curling club, represented by the team, must be affiliated with its provincial/territorial curling association and all dues must be paid in full.
+The players of any club champion team must be members in good standing of the affiliated curling club.
+Any player can be a member of more than one affiliated curling club, but shall declare one “home club” for this competition.

-* Exception Ė Provinces/Territories with an open provincial/territory event will be permitted 1 player who has placed top 25% in a Juniorsí, Menís (Brier), Womenís (Scotties) or Seniorsí provincial/territory event in the current or previous 4 curling seasons, or participated in a Grand Slam event in the current or previous 4 curling seasons.
+* Exception – Provinces/Territories with an open provincial/territory event will be permitted 1 player who has placed top 25% in a Juniors’, Men’s (Brier), Women’s (Scotties) or Seniors’ provincial/territory event in the current or previous 4 curling seasons, or participated in a Grand Slam event in the current or previous 4 curling seasons.

 - All games will be 8 ends with ties being decided by a full extra end.

-- Once a four person team has been declared a club champion, a maximum of 1 permanent replacement/substitute player from the club can play lead.
-It is at the discretion of each curling club to determine their replacement/substitute rules throughout their process to declare their club champions.
+- Once a four person team has been declared a club champion, a maximum of 1 replacement/substitute player from the club can play lead.

-- Each team will be allowed a maximum of 2 players under the age of 20, as of December 31st of the year prior to the championship (minimum age of 15 as of December 31st).
+- Each team must be comprised of 4 players aged 19 or over, as of November 1st, 2017.
 Provincial/Territorial curling associations may adopt a more restrictive age criteria if they choose.

-- The Dominion has the sole authority to grant exceptions to these rules in extraordinary circumstances.
-Before exercising this discretion, The Dominion will consult with the relevant Provincial/Territorial curling association, and will notify the Provincial/Territorial association in writing of any decisions regarding exceptions that are granted.
-All requests for clarification or for exceptions in British Columbia are to be submitted to Jim Mann (email@example.com).
+- Curling Canada has the sole authority to grant exceptions to these rules in extraordinary circumstances.
+Before exercising this discretion, Curling Canada will consult with the relevant provincial/territorial curling association, and will notify the provincial/territorial association in writing of any decisions regarding exceptions that are granted.

 All contents of this Web site are Copyright © 2007 - , BC Club Challenge and B. Ettie O'Connell.
 All rights reserved.